phillipchan1/process-and-test/README.md

 ```
 someProcess.newProcess({
-    action: function() {
     // whatever we want to do with our data-as long as we return it.
         return data;
+    action: function() {

     },

     // 'async' or 'sync'
     mode: 'sync',

     // tests that we're passing in
     tests: [
         test1,
         test2
     ],

+    // specify an error message to go with these sets of tests
     errorMessage: "The error message given if this fails the test."
 });
 ```